retr0reg/PwnBERT/README.md

 ## Where are we currently?
-Currently, we have finished our main fine-tuning of our BERT module ( after all we still decided to use DistilBert :sadfaceemoji  ) However, the accuracy is still not ideable.
-WE ARE STILL WORKING ON THAT NOW
+Currently, we have finished our main fine-tuning of our BERT module, which enable PwnBERT to indentify `Off-by-one` vulns ( after all we still decided to use DistilBert :sadfaceemoji  ) and the accuracy is pretty ideable.
+Optimization will be done.

 ### What is CodeBERT
 CodeBERT is a state-of-the-art neural model for code representation learning.
 It is based on the Transformer architecture and is pre-trained on a large corpus of code.
 CodeBERT can be fine-tuned on various downstream tasks such as code classification, code retrieval, and code generation.
 By leveraging the pre-trained model, CodeBERT can effectively capture the semantic and syntactic information of code, which makes it a powerful tool for code analysis and understanding.
 In PwnBERT, we use CodeBERT to assist in identifying and analyzing Pwn-related vulnerabilities in C language.